Raval’s Charity Evening for Movember UK

 A prize auction included limited edition artworks, signed Newcastle United memorabilia and the opportunity for someone’s child to be a mascot at one of the club’s forthcoming games.

-Jim said: “I’m not one to wallow in self-pity.
+“I’m not one to wallow in self-pity.
 I just want to get on with spreading the word about prostate cancer, which is the most common cancer in men.